adamhsparks/epicrop/README.md

 #> 121:      0.00  24.410    57.906     1383    43.04 14.68 121.3
 ```

-Lastly you can visualise the result of the model run.
+Lastly, you can visualise the result of the model run.

 ``` r
 library("ggplot2")